johnjoeallen/edl/README.md

     <outputDirectory>${project.build.directory}/generated-sources/edl</outputDirectory>
     <failOnWarnings>false</failOnWarnings>
     <generateDocs>false</generateDocs>
+    <generateSpringHandler>false</generateSpringHandler>
   </configuration>
 </plugin>
 ```

+## 🌱 Spring Handler Generation
+Enable the Spring handler to generate a `@RestControllerAdvice` in the same package.
+The handler catches the root exception and returns a response with `source`, `code`, `description`, `recoverable`, and `details` where `details` is a JSON string.
+It uses Jackson `ObjectMapper`, so include `jackson-databind` at runtime.

+## 📖 Developer Guide
+See `DEV_GUIDE.md` for YAML examples, Maven usage, and generated exception usage.

 ## 🛠️ Troubleshooting
 - Ensure the YAML file is valid and uses the required keys